sasq64/apone/README.md

 	include $(MODULE_DIR)/Makefile.inc

-If you do not wish to use *Makefile.inc* you need to either copy the modules into your source directory, or set up appropriate build rules that can build the modules source files into your own object directory.
+If you do not wish to use *Makefile.inc* you need to either copy the modules into your source directory, or set up appropriate build rules that can build from the modules source files into your own object directory.